bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 17°
-- Windy and Overcast
+- Breezy and Mostly Cloudy
-- 76% humidity
+- 79% humidity
 - 19 mph wind
-- 95% cloud cover
+- 85% cloud cover
 - 28 AQI 🟩
 - 0.41 inches of rain and 0.03 inches of snow in the past 24 hours